Uniformization of compact foliated spaces by surfaces of hyperbolic type: Introduction

 On the other hand, the theory of foliations and laminations by Riemann surfaces has also a wide spectrum of application, for instance essential laminations and tight foliations on 3-manifolds have played an important role in the study of these manifolds \cite{GO, Ca1, Ca2} and also in dynamical systems and ergodic theory \cite{BGMM, ADMV, LM,Su}.
 Here we would like to mention the remarkable work by Marco Brunella on holomorphic foliations and their uniformizations \cite{Bru, Br1, Br2, Br3, Br4, Br5, Br6, Br7, Br8}.
 Remember that a lamination is a topological space which is locally a product of a disk and a metric space, see definition 2.1.
-A function defined on a lamination is said to be regular or $C^{\infty}-$laminated if it is $C^{\infty}$ restricted to each leaf and its derivatives of all orders (including 0-order) in the leaf direction are continuous.
+A function defined on a lamination is said to be regular or $C^{\infty}-$laminated (we also denote by $C^{\infty,0}$ the set of this functions) if it is $C^{\infty}$ restricted to each leaf and its derivatives of all orders (including 0-order) in the leaf direction are continuous in the ambient space.
 Similarly, a laminated Riemannian metric is a collection of Riemannian metrics, one in each leaf, such that all its leafwise derivatives are continuous on the lamination.

 Since compact laminations by surfaces are a generalizations of (a continuous family of) surfaces it is natural to ask for a \emph{laminated version} of the uniformization theorem: {\bf Given a compact lamination $(M,\Lam)$ by surfaces with a laminated Riemannian metric $g$ find a laminated conformal metric $\hat{g}$ which renders each leaf of constant curvature}.